realKarthikNair/markdown-resume/README.md

 ### Edit your Resume

-1. Open `resume.md` in your favorite text editor (e.g., VSCode, Notepad, Vim).
+1. Open `docs/resume.md` in your favorite text editor (e.g., VSCode, Notepad, Vim).
 2. Update the content with your personal information, education, work experience, projects, skills, awards, and languages.
 3. Save the changes.

 > 💡 You might need to know Markdown syntax to customize the format.
-You can learn markdown in less than 10 minutes from [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+Read [this](./markdown_basics.pdf) to learn it in 4 minutes

 ### (optional) Edit CSS

-1. Open `style.css` to customize the appearance of your PDF.
+1. Open `src/style.css` to customize the appearance of your PDF.

 ### To generate the PDF: